Sharp Lower Bounds on Density of Area-Minimizing Cones: Open Problems

 \section{Open Problems}

-\begin{enumerate} \item Prove that in Theorem~\ref{MainTheorem}, we can drop one of more of the hypotheses that $C$ be minimizing, that $C$ be topologically nontrivial, and that $C$ have an isolated singularity. \item Prove that in Theorem~\ref{TopTheorem}, we can drop one or both of the hypotheses that $C$ be area-minimizing and that $C$ have an isolated singularity. \item (conjectured by Solomon.)
+\begin{enumerate} \item Prove that in Theorem~\ref{MainTheorem}, we can drop one or more of the following hypotheses: that $C$ be minimizing, that $C$ be topologically nontrivial, and that $C$ have an isolated singularity. \item Prove that in Theorem~\ref{TopTheorem}, we can drop one or both of the hypotheses that $C$ be area-minimizing and that $C$ have an isolated singularity. \item (conjectured by Solomon.)
 For $m\ge 1$, prove that the Simon's cone $C_{m,m}$ is the $(2m+1)$-dimensional minimal (or area-minimizing) hypercone of least possible density.
 For $m=1$, one has to exclude cones with soap-film-like triple junctions, since the density of $3$ half planes meeting along a common edge is $3/2$, which is less than $\Theta(C_{1,1})$.
 However, in higher dimensions this exclusion is not necessary since $\Theta(C_{m,m})<3/2$ for $m>1$. \item (Conjectured by Solomon.)
-Prove that the cone $C_{m,m+1}$ is the $(2m+2)$-dimensional minimal (or area-minimizing) hypercone of least possible density. \item Prove that $C_{m,n}$ has realizes the least possible density among all $(m+n+1)$-dimensional minimal (or area-minimizing) hypercones $C$ such that at least one of the components of the complement has nontrivial $m^{\rm th}$ homotopy group. \item Prove lower density bounds for minimal or for area-minimizing cones of codimension $>1$. \item Find a conceptual explanation for why the bounds in this paper are sharp.
-The authors find the sharpness of the bounds very surprising. \end{enumerate}
+Prove that the cone $C_{m,m+1}$ is the $(2m+2)$-dimensional minimal (or area-minimizing) hypercone of least possible density. \item Prove that $C_{m,n}$ has the least possible density among all $(m+n+1)$-dimensional minimal (or area-minimizing) hypercones $C$ such that at least one of the components of the complement has nontrivial $m^{\rm th}$ homotopy group. \item Prove lower density bounds for minimal or for area-minimizing cones of codimension $>1$. \item Find a conceptual explanation for why the bounds in this paper are sharp.
+The authors find it mysterious that the method of proof here gives such good bounds. \end{enumerate}